thheller/shadow-pgsql/README.md

 ### Status

 - TCP Procotol is implemented and working.
-- Only a handful of Types have been implemented. (see /src/java/shadow/pgsql/types)
+- Only a handful of [Types](https://github.com/thheller/shadow-pgsql/tree/master/src/java/shadow/pgsql/types) have been implemented.
+Not enough for basically anything.
 - API has somewhat stabilized (after 10 rewrites)

 ### TODO: